marcteys/okyp/README.md

 ## TODO

-* better hand insertion in the scene - follow the camera position/rotation (ex "cube" obj in the scene )
+* Better hand insertion in the scene - follow the camera position/rotation (ex "cube" obj in the scene )